aravi11/funcGNN/README.md

 Installation Steps:

-1. Download the git repo via command :
+1. Download the git repo via command : \
 ***git clone https://github.com/Metamorph-KTH/CFG_Cloning.git***
-   Later go to the folder CFG_Cloning by commnand:
+   Later go to the folder CFG_Cloning by commnand: \
    ***cd CFG_Cloning***

 2. Create a python 3 virtual environment to run so that it doesnt disturb other program's dependencies.
-Lets name the virtual environment as clone_env
+Lets name the virtual environment as clone_env.
+Command: \
-   Command: ***virtualenv -p python3 clone_env***
+   ***virtualenv -p python3 clone_env*** \
   If virtual environment is not installed in the system follow the following steps first: \
   ***sudo apt-get install python3-pip*** \
-  ***pip3 install virtualenv***\
+  ***pip3 install virtualenv***

 3. Activate the environement using the command :
 ***source ./clone_env/bin/activate***